 Our daughter is contact reactive.
 Though she didn’t eat the food, she developed an awful skin rash from coming into contact with her allergen proteins on something she touched.

-There is no “correct” way in how a food allergy family should respond or feel about food allergens being present in their environment.
-It is based on the family’s needs and comfort level.
+That is why there is no “correct” way in how a food allergy family should respond or feel about food allergens being present in their environment.
+It is based on each family’s needs and comfort level.

 Cross-Contact at BBQ Get-togethers

 There are many sneaky ways in which an allergen protein can be directly or indirectly present in food or on the surface of objects.